kriscao/kriscao.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-I am a research scientist working in the Language team at DeepMind.
-I'm interested in a broad range of phenomena at the intersection of linguistics, natural language processing and machine learning.
+I am a member of technical staff at Cohere, working on model pretraining.
+For my day job, I think about things such as tokenization, trustworthy evals, signal at small scales, model optimization, and data infrastructure.
+In the past, I have worked on topics such as (Unicode) character-based language modelling, deep generative models applied to language, and structured meaning representations.

 # Publications
 (see my [Google